Zig’s Lovely Syntax

 Zig doesn’t have inheritance, mixins, argument-dependent lookup,

-extension functions, implicit or traits, so, if you see x.foo()
+extension functions, implicit or traits, so, if you see x.foo(), that foo is guaranteed to be a boring

 method declared on x

 type.
-Similarly, while ZIg has powerful comptime capabilities, it
+Similarly, while Zig has powerful comptime capabilities, it

 intentionally disallows